graphia-app/graphia-app.github.io/index.md

 Graphia has been used in many [publications]({{site.url}}/citations.html), in a variety of contexts.
 If you would like your publication to appear here, please [let us know](mailto:info@graphia.app?subject=Publication Using Graphia).

+## **Privacy**

+Graphia does not track what analyses you perform or retain any data loaded into it – your privacy is assured.
+This applies to all versions of Graphia, including web.
+We do request an email address in order that we can track overall usage of the application, but this is voluntary; you can choose to use Graphia anonymously if you prefer.

 ## **Help**

 If you have a question about how to do something that isn't explained in the [user guide]({{site.url}}/userguide.html), a suggestion for a feature or just want to discuss Graphia in some way, please use the [discussions](https://github.com/{{ site.github_project }}/discussions) section on GitHub.
 If you believe you're experiencing a bug, please report it in the [issues](https://github.com/{{ site.github_project }}/issues) section on GitHub and we will endeavour to solve it.
 For any other more general queries, email us directly: <info@graphia.app>.